forthy42/net2o/wiki/squid.md

 take and give back, and that's why we do it: We all stand on the shoulders of others.
 Even if you scroll through the licenses of a proprietary OS like iOS, you see an amazing amount of free software that has been used there.
+The value of free software is incredible.

 So how do you mine $quids?
 You create useful free software, and then you get the right to issue $quids.
 It's up to organizations like the